 - objections

 - bench conferences

 - swearing in of witnesses

+- a witness review of his or her own affidavit on cross-examination during an impeachment.

 Please consider each team's adherence to their time limit separately.

 - (2) You may allow a team to finish their presentation if they go over their time allowance.
 However, you must report the overtime on that team's timesheet. - (3) If a team determines that an opposing team has overrun a designated time limitation, the team may bring the discrepancy to the judges' attention.
 Judges should sustain objections to time violations if valid.
 The judges may permit the team to conclude its' presentation or may halt the presentation accordingly.